Om MCP Authentication and Safety

 2

-Store it in environment variables or client-local secrets, not in tracked config files.
+If you use the direct API, store API keys in environment variables or client-local secrets, not in tracked config files.

 3